debops/debops/docs/defaults-detailed.rst

   rules.
 If this parameter is not specified, role will try and generate rules automatically based on other parameters specified on the "first level" of a given rule definition.
-Most of the other parameters can be specified on the "second evel" rules and will apply to a given rule in the list.
+Most of the other parameters can be specified on the "second level" rules and will apply to a given rule in the list.

   Example custom rule definition that restarts :command:`nginx` after firewall is modified: